phillipeaton/VecForth/README.md

 ## Getting Started

-This section assumes you know your way around a PC a little bit and how to attached USB serial interfaces.
+This section assumes you know your way around a PC a little bit and how to setup USB serial interfaces.
 If you're in deep enough to attempt to create a target binary, hopefully you can handle it.
 See also the YouTube video links.

 1. **Install Gforth onto your PC**